COVID-19 pandemic in Kuwait: People

-People are confined to their homes.
-However, there is a tendency to rush to buy supplies in non-curfew hours (6 a.m. to 5 p.m.), even though the Kuwaiti government have reiterated that goods and supplies should last six months.
+People were confined to their homes.
+However, there was a tendency to rush to buy supplies in non-curfew hours (6 a.m. to 5 p.m.), even though the Kuwaiti government have reiterated that goods and supplies was to last six months.

 The partial lockdown, staying at home and physical distancing has led to theaters, malls, department stores, and entertainment venues to be closed.
-Gyms and restaurants are also closed due to the coronavirus.
+Gyms and restaurants were also closed due to the coronavirus.